Garnet — half mechanical-rust lattice, half faceted ruby gem, glowing neural-graph core

 Security tests

-Stdlib primitives
+Stdlib registry primitives

 10

-MVP programs
+MVP drafts

 7